zsrtww/tww-gz/PATCHING.md

 # Patching an ISO Using a Patch File

 Patch files allow for easy distribution of tww-gz builds without needing to distribute entire ISO files.
+(Note that stable releases include a .bat script for patching on Windows that automates this process)

 1. Download the [ROM Hack Compiler](https://github.com/zsrtp/romhack-compiler/releases)
   Make sure to download the GameCube version denoted by "gc"